haquem1/COMP584/README.md

 It will start the application and you should be able to navigate to http://localhost:8080/ for the base URL to our API if running on your local machine.

+If using our deployed version, the base URL is https://swish-api.herokuapp.com, you will not to need to run anything on your terminal

-i.e. http://localhost:8080/memberinfo is the route to get the homepage for members
+i.e. http://localhost:8080/memberinfo or https://swish-api.herokuapp.com/memberinfo is the route to get the homepage for members

 #### Our routes